phalcon/documentation/docs/filter-filter.md

     The [Phalcon\Di\FactoryDefault][factorydefault] container already has a [Phalcon\Filter\Filter][filter-filter] object loaded with the predefined sanitizers.
 The component can be accessed using the `filter` name.

-As of 5.14.2 the built-in sanitizer registry is exposed by the static `Filter::getDefaultMapper()` method.
+The built-in sanitizer registry is exposed by the static `Filter::getDefaultMapper()` method.
 It returns the name to class map used by the `FilterFactory`, and can be used to construct a stand-alone locator that combines the built-in sanitizers with your own:

 ```php
 <?php